lskatz/mashtree/README.md

 ### Advanced

-    mashtree_wrapper.pl --reps 100 --numcpus 12 --validate-reads *.fastq.gz > mashtree.dnd
+    mashtree_wrapper.pl --reps 100 -- --numcpus 12 *.fastq.gz > mashtree.dnd

 ## Usage

-    mashtree.pl: use distances from Mash (min-hash algorithm) to make a NJ tree.
+    mashtree.pl: use distances from Mash (min-hash algorithm) to make a NJ tree
-    Input files can be fastq or fasta.
-Fastq files are assumed to be reads while fasta will be assumed to be assemblies.
-      Usage: mashtree.pl *.fastq.gz > tree.dnd
+      Usage: mashtree.pl *.fastq.gz *.fasta > tree.dnd
+      NOTE: fasta files are read as assembly files; fastq files are read as raw reads.
+Fastq file can be gzipped.
       --tempdir                 If not specified, one will be made for you and then deleted at the end of this script.
       --numcpus            1    This script uses Perl threads.

+      TREE OPTIONS
-      --truncLength        250  How many characters to keep in a filename --save-space              Save space in the temporary directory where possible
+      --truncLength        250  How many characters to keep in a filename --sort-order         ABC  For neighbor-joining, the sort order can make a difference.
+Options include:
+                                ABC (alphabetical), random, input-order

       MASH SKETCH OPTIONS
       --genomesize         5000000
-      --mindepth     2
+      --mindepth           0    If mindepth is zero, then it will be chosen in a smart but slower method, to discard lower-abundance kmers.
+      --kmerlength         21
+      --sketch-size        10000

 Also see `mashtree_wrapper.pl` for advanced usage.
 Run either script with `--help` for additional information.